TantorLabs/pg_cluster/README.md

 ### Cluster management

-Patroni includes a command called "patronictl" which can be used to control the cluster.
+Patroni includes a command called `patronictl` which can be used to control the cluster.
 Let`s check the status of the cluster:

     patronictl -c /etc/patroni/NODE_1.yml list
     >>